 Cole Bucciaglia grew up in Philadelphia and was educated at Ithaca College.
 Her work has appeared or is forthcoming in West Branch, Tin House online, cream city review, Bartleby Snopes, PodCastle, Gingerbread House, Weave, Extract(s), and Timber Journal.
 She received her MFA at Southern Illinois University and generally writes about childhood, death, shapeshifting, and other magic.
 Prior to graduate school, she lived in Japan for over two years, teaching high school and collecting adorable stationery.
 Cole is a former Assistant Editor at Crab Orchard Review.
 She is a visiting assistant professor at St. Olaf College.

-Daniel Heslep was born and raised in Minnesota and is currently a senior English Major at St. Olaf College.
+Daniel Heslep was born and raised in Minnesota and holds a degree in English from St. Olaf College.
 He is always working to improve his craft, and to this end can be found nodding off in library chairs and Goodbye Blue Monday Coffehouse.
-His review of Larry Levis’ The Darkening Trapeze is forthcoming in the Whale Road Review.
+His review of Larry Levis’ The Darkening Trapeze has been published in Whale Road Review.

-Xai Thao is a senior English Major at St. Olaf College who was born in St. Paul, Minnesota.
+Xai Thao is a graduate of St. Olaf College who was born in St. Paul, Minnesota.
 She can usually be found with her head buried in a book or squinting at her tablet, updating her “to read” list.
 When she is not preoccupied with her studies or catching up on her “to read” list, she hides away to scrawl snatches of poetry and stories in her journal.